Sunday, August 31, 2008

 "John was dead, man," said Paul.
 Betty was nonplused.

-In a remote Foreign Legion dugout at nearly that moment John was near death.
+In a remote Foreign Legion dugout at nearly that moment, John was near death.
 Josette held him in her arms.
 Surgeons saved his life and he was shipped home to Ohio where Betty met him at the spaceport.

 Betty did not recognize the face beneath the unzipped flap.
 Lids popped open revealing metallic eyes.
-Paul slapped Betty on the back, John spat blood, everything at last was set right again.
+Paul slapped Betty on the back, John spat blood, everything was at last set right again.

 POST-SCRIPT

-In a coffee store in the distant far future John and Betty drink tea in a bright orange tearoom.
+In a coffee store in the distant far future, John and Betty drink tea in a bright orange tea-room.

 Sporty was a potential picture star in the distant future.
-The producers wanted to rape her for her screen test--she said, "No way!"
-So tall and pale with black hair, she attended auditions, was offered a part every time, she said "no" every time.
+The producers wanted to rape her for her screen test----she said, "No way!"

 SPICE GIRLS IN LOVE!

-In a random time and place, she never expected anything except maybe a glass of water, across the room she spots a slightly big head and a profile she imagines she'd never get tired of studying, maybe worshipping, and unbelievably thirty seconds later she's talking to this creature, a Ukranian Jew sporting a long-time lived-in new wave look, maybe 25.
+In a random time and place, she never expected anything except maybe a glass of water.
+Across the room she spots a slightly big head and a profile she imagines she'd never get tired of studying, maybe worshipping, and unbelievably thirty seconds later she's talking to this creature, a Ukranian Jew sporting a long-time lived-in new wave look, maybe 25.

 Sporty tells her lies about herself, too late!
 She'll tell the truth next time.
 Sporty Spice walks home alone.